asuh/front-end-macos/readme.md

 - [Composer](#composer)
 - [Apps](#apps)

+## Terminal

+Throughout this document, you will encounter examples like this that contain one or more of the arguments listed:

+    $ sudo command -flag --flag directory file.extention

+Front-end development has increasingly moved towards an open-source, command-line interface (CLI) dependent workflow.
+Whether we access modules, packages or simply useful commands, setting up Terminal to your liking is a good idea to start.

+Anytime you see this, it is referring to your CLI of choice, whether it's the built-in Terminal.app or a third-party application like [iTerm2](https://iterm2.com/).

 ## System update and Disk Encryption

 ### Prerequisite

-If you don't have a brand new Mac laptop or desktop with a freshly installed operating system, you can [reinstall macOS](https://support.apple.com/en-gb/HT204904).
-This isn't vital but highly recommended to have a system that starts from scratch.
+If you don't have a new Mac laptop or desktop with a freshly installed operating system, you can [reinstall macOS](https://support.apple.com/en-gb/HT204904).
+This is highly recommended but not required.

-### First Steps
+### Update macOS

-Step One - Update the system!
 **Apple Icon > App Store > Updates**

-Step Two - Turn on FileVault
+### Enable FileVault Encryption

+Before installing anything, let's enable disk encryption.
+This is the best way to protect your data.

 **Apple Icon > System Preferences > Privacy & Security > FileVault**

 Click on the lock to allow you to turn on and enable FileVault.
-On a brand new machine or macOS installation, it should take around an hour to get this done.
+On a brand new machine or macOS installation, it should take around an hour or less to get this done depending on the size of your drive.

 Alternatively, you can use a third-party encryption software like [Veracrypt](https://veracrypt.codeplex.com/), which is open-source and well regarded in the security community.